cyberark/cyberark-conjur-cli/CONTRIBUTING.md

   connection to see the changes.
 1. Drag the executable/zip to the shared folder.
 You should now see it on your local machine.

-The archives should be called the following:
+The deliverables should be called the following:

 ```
 conjur-cli-rhel-7.tar.gz